 Ernst Hirsch Ballin has been very active in various academic activities.
 Besides being an editor and member of the editorial board of several legal journals and series, he is a member of the Royal Netherlands Academy of Arts and Sciences, a member of the Section for Legal Research and Chair of the research commission for the Royal Netherlands Institute of Southeast Asian and Caribbean Studies KITLV.
 Ernst Hirsch Ballin is also a member of the Advisory Council on International Affairs and Chair of the Commission for Human Rights (Adviesraad voor Internationale Vraagstukken).
 He is involved in many other research, cultural and social activities as a chair or member of foundations/organizations (e.g. Catholic Radio and Television Organisation, Strategy committee of the Christian-democratic party, Government advisory committee for relations with the religious institutions).

 Hirsch Ballin has been awarded with Dutch as well as foreign awards and presidential decorations.
 In 2014, Officer in the Order of the Legion of Honor (France), Award of honour of the Dutch Lawyers Association; in 2012 Adriaan Borst Award; in 2010 Officer in the Order of Orange-Nassau; in 1994 Knight in the Order of the Dutch Lion; in 1980 G.A. van Poelje Award of the Association for Public Administration.

-Currently, he is a professor of constitutional and administrative law at Tilburg University.
+Currently, he is a Distinguished University Professor and Full Professor at the Department for Public Law, Jurisprudence and Legal History at Tilburg University.
 In November, 2016, he was appointed Honorary University Professor because of his exceptional track record in the field of teaching and interdisciplinary research.
 Hirsch Ballin is the first professor at Tilburg University to receive this title.